Skip to content

 DROP INDEX idx_state;

-To further optimize Flash for efficient read query processing and handle concurrent queries effectively, you can customize several key configuration parameters that can be defined in the INIT section of the YAML.
+To optimize Flash for read-intensive queries and handle concurrent queries effectively, certain configuration parameters can be adjusted in the INIT section of the YAML configuration.

-The threads and worker_threads settings determine the number of threads the in-memory database can use for executing queries.
-By default, these are set to the number of available CPU cores.
+The threads and worker_threads settings determine the number of threads the in-memory database uses for query execution.
+By default, these settings match the number of available CPU cores.

-• Increasing the number of threads beyond the number of physical cores can help improve throughput by allowing more concurrent operations.
+• Adjusting the number of threads beyond the physical cores may improve throughput by allowing more concurrent operations.
+However, it is critical to balance this adjustment to avoid over-saturating the CPU, which can lead to contention and degraded performance.

-The external_threads setting specifies the number of threads that can be used for operations involving external resources, such as reading data from remote files.
+The external_threads parameter specifies the number of threads for operations involving external resources, such as reading from remote files.
+This setting is particularly useful for parallelizing I/O operations, such as data retrieval from cloud storage or external databases.

-• Increasing the number of external threads can improve performance in data-intensive applications.
+• Increasing the number of external_threads can boost performance in data-intensive applications.

-• By default, it is set to 1.
+• By default, external_threads is set to 1.

 Example

-#You can define these inside the ENV variable FLASH_CONFIG_INIT_SQL section of the
+-- Define these in the ENV variable FLASH_CONFIG_INIT_SQL section of the service YAML.

-You can add the persistentVolume attribute in the Flash Service manifest file, as given below:
+The persistentVolume attribute can be added to the Flash Service manifest file as shown below:

 name: flash-test-old-10gb